eddiecp426/Udacity-Sparkify/README.md

 ## Repo Files

-**create_tables.py** - Running this script in the terminal will drop the Sparkify database and and create a new database with new tables.
+**create_tables.py** - Running this script in the terminal will drop the Sparkify database and create a new database with new tables.

 **etl.ipynb** - This notebook develops the ETL process for each table.

-**etl.py** - This script will process all datasets
+**etl.py** - This script will process all datasets.

 **sql_queries.py** -  This file contains all of the insert and select statements for the Sparkify Database.

-**test.ipynb** - After connecting to the database, this script tests the queries in sql_queries.py (you can also use this to test if your tables have been properly added and if the data has been inserted.)
+**test.ipynb** - After connecting to the database, this script tests the queries in sql_queries.py (you can also use this to test if your tables have been properly added and if the data has been inserted)

 NOTE:  To run these files, you must create your own instance of database.
 There are several options.
 A free and popular one you can use is [elephantsql](https://customer.elephantsql.com/instance/create).
 Adjust your connection to the database to reflect the difference.